Vorkharium/vorkharium.github.io/_posts/2024-11-01-Attacking-Active-Directory-Cheatsheet.md

 ### PowerView.ps1

-### Impacket PsExec, WmiExec and SMBExec to gain Shell Access
+### Impacket PsExec, WmiExec and SMBExec - SMB Shell Access with Password or Pass-the-Hash

+### Evil-WinRM - Access WinRM with Password or Pass-the-Hash

+### xfreerdp - Access RDP with Password or Pass-the-Hash

 ### Kerberoasting with Impacket